recursivenomad/human-topology-reference/ATTRIBUTION.md

 > ***In the event a photograph of you / taken by you is referenced in this project and you would like to request its removal, or if you otherwise object to the use of an image, please [open a public issue][URL-New-Issue] or email me privately via <recursivenomad@protonmail.com> to request removal of the image from this project.***

+Each image source is individually linked in the foldouts below:

 &nbsp;